michelle-gu/TwitterLab/README.md

 # TwitterLab

-A simple java program allowing you to tweet and view your home timeline.
+A simple java program that allows you to tweet and view your home timeline.

-Usage (from command line):
+To run program (from command line):
 1) Create file `twitter4j.properties` with your Twitter application keys following this format:
 `debug=true
 oauth.consumerKey=*********************